 What happens when we arrive at the destination planet?
-If we want to enter a circular orbit around the planet, we'll have to do a reverse burn: essentially the inverse of what we did to leave Earth orbit, and using a similar amount of fuel.
+If we want to enter a circular orbit around the planet, we'll have to do a reverse burn: essentially the inverse of what we did to leave Earth orbit, and using a similar amount of fuel - which we have to carry with us.

 The last few planetary missions have used a different technique for getting into orbit: aerobraking, which uses the planet's own atmosphere to slow the spacecraft down into a circular orbit.
 The Magellan mission to Venus was the first to use the technique successfully; since then, several Mars missions have done it.